bacchilu/budgeteer/README.md

 # Budgeteer

-Budgeteer is a lightweight budgeting playground built with React, TypeScript, and Vite.
-It showcases a simple way to track a fixed budget, register costs, and display remaining funds using Bootstrap for styling and `decimal.js` for precise money math.
+Budgeteer is an evolving sandbox for testing personal budgeting strategies.
+The app is built with React, TypeScript, and Vite, pairing hands-on UI experiments with in-progress ideas around tracking budgets, logging expenses, and visualizing what's left.
+Bootstrap handles layout polish while `decimal.js` keeps the math reliable.

 ## Features